You can upgrade the firmware of an operating FortiAnalyzer cluster in the same way as upgrading the firmware of a standalone FortiAnalyzer unit.

 See the FortiAnalyzer Release Notes and FortiAnalyzer Upgrade Guide in the Fortinet Document Library for more information.

 - Wait for the upgrades to complete and check that the secondary units have joined the HA cluster as secondary units.

 - Ensure that logs are synchronized with the primary unit.

 - Upgrade the primary unit.

-When the primary unit is upgraded, it automatically becomes a secondary unit and one of the secondary units is automatically selected to be the primary unit following the rules.
+When the primary unit is upgraded, it automatically becomes a secondary unit and one of the secondary units is automatically selected to be the primary unit following the rules you set up in If the primary unit fails.
 This allows the HA cluster to continue operating through the upgrade process with primary and secondary units.

 If firmware versions between cluster members do not match, configuration synchronization is disabled.
 Other synchronization operations continue to function.